vikas1709/WebDev-Session5/readme.md

 `npm run boom!`

-Allow express to use public as static:
+Allow express to use public as a source for static files and our Angular work:

 `app.use(express.static('public'))`